IKIM-Essen/ClusterDocs/docs/tldr.md

 This page is the shortest useful introduction to RCC.
 Read it before connecting for the first time, or use it to find the right detailed guide.

+> **Start with RCC Expedition:** If you are new to RCC or preparing a new
+> computer, begin with the self-contained [RCC Expedition](rcc-expedition.md)
+> course for Windows 11 and macOS.
+It covers workstation security, SSH, Linux,
+> Slurm, storage, data transfer, and reproducible workflows; return to this
+> TL;DR for the current RCC rules and links.

 ## RCC in one minute

 RCC is organised around people and projects: